RejinoldJohnson/Expense-Tracker-CLI/README.md

 # Expense Tracker

 Expense Tracker is a command-line interface (CLI) application that helps you manage your expenses.
 You can add, update, delete, view, and summarize your expenses.
-Additionally, you can search for expenses by keyword and export your expenses to a CSV file.

 ## Features